 Edinburgh is often described as one of the most beautiful cities in the world and for good reason.
-The medieval old town with the famous Edinburgh castle dominating the city at one end of the Royal Mile is the highlight of any visit to bustling capital city of Scotland.
+The medieval old town is dominated by Edinburgh Castle at one end of the Royal Mile and is the highlight of any visit to Scotland's bustling capital.
 But there is much more to Edinburgh than the castle.
-The city is protected by the Pentland Hills to the south and flanked by the Firth of Forth to the North.
+The city is sheltered by the Pentland Hills to the south and flanked by the Firth of Forth to the north.
 Just west of the city centre next to Hollyrood Palce is Arthurs Seat - the remnants of an ancient volcano which is climbed by hundreds of thousands of visitors a year.
-With the holiday parks dotted around the outskirts of Edinburgh, you can easily venture into the city and explore the historical sights, enjoy the vibrant nightlife and sample some of the culinary delights in world class restaurants.
+With the holiday parks dotted around the outskirts of Edinburgh, you can easily venture into the city and explore the sights, enjoy the vibrant nightlife and sample some of the culinary delights in world class restaurants.

 Away from the city and into the wider Lothian region, you will discover a varied and interesting landscape.
 West Lothian is home to the Pentland Hills which are often covered in deep snow during the winter.
 They run for about 20 miles starting just outside Edinburgh and carry on towards the historc town of Biggar.
 There are many fantastic hiking and mountain biking trails to explore with forests, rivers and reservoirs to see onroute.